An introduction to the categorical p-adic Langlands program: Coherent, Ind-Coherent, and Pro-Coherent sheaves on Ind-algebraic stacks

 \subsection{Pro-coherent sheaves on formal algebraic stacks}

-\mar{ME: Think about if we want Pro-coherent or Pro-Ind-coherent?!} Suppose that $\cX$ is a geometric Noetherian formal algebraic stack, described as an Ind-algebraic stack via $\colim_n \cX_n \iso \cX$, where the $\cX_n$ are geometric Noetherian algebraic stacks, and the transition maps $\cX_{n} \to \cX_{n+1}$ are thickenings, i.e.\ closed immersions inducing isomorphisms on underlying reduced substacks.
+Suppose that $\cX$ is a geometric Noetherian formal algebraic stack, described as an Ind-algebraic stack via $\colim_n \cX_n \iso \cX$, where the $\cX_n$ are geometric Noetherian algebraic stacks, and the transition maps $\cX_{n} \to \cX_{n+1}$ are thickenings, i.e.\ closed immersions inducing isomorphisms on underlying reduced substacks.
 We may then define $\Ind\Coh(\cX)$ and $\Coh(\cX)$ following Definition~\ref{def:IndCoh} and Remark~\ref{rem:IndCoh t-structure}.

-There are natural ``sheaves'' on $\cX$ that one might want to consider, which do not arise as objects of $\Coh(\cX)$ according to our definiton.
+There are natural ``sheaves'' on $\cX$ that one might want to consider, which do not arise as objects of $\Coh(\cX)$ according to our definition.
 For example, if $A$ is an $I$-adically complete Noetherian ring, then the usual definition of coherent sheaves on $\Spf A$ yields a category equivalent (via passage to global sections) to the category of finitely generated $A$-modules, whereas according to our definition, $\Coh(\Spf A)$ is equivalent (via passage to global sections) to the subcategory of finitely generated $A$-modules annihilated by $I^n$ for some~$n$.
 In particular, the {\em structure sheaf} on $\Spf A$, corresponding to the ring~$A$ itself, is {\em not} a coherent sheaf on~$\Spf A$.
 Instead, we identify it with the formal pro-object $\quoteslim{n} A/I^n$, and regard it as a {\em pro-coherent sheaf} on~$\Spf A$.